freesurfer-rge/slothpu/docs/overview.md

   and any of them can be written by bus C (possibly B as well...
 TBD)
 - A single operand ALU (shifters, logical not, increment and decrement)
 - A dual operand ALU (add/subtract, logical NAND, XOR)
 - A program counter.
-Which will be 16-bits long
+This will be 16-bits long, although it will be an error for the least significant bit to be non-zero, since the instructions are aligned on 16 bit boundaries
 - An instruction register.
 Also 16-bits long
 - An instruction decoder and pipeline orchestrator
 - Input and output modules, which will be memory-mapped